How do seals use their whiskers?

 When you first look at a seal, their whiskers aren’t usually the most striking feature – that would be their magnificent, streamlined, blubber-clad bodies.
 But pinniped whiskers deserve a second glance.

-Different species utilise these bristly appendages in different ways.
+Different seal species utilise whiskers in different ways.
 Bearded seals (above), for instance, who are named after their luxuriant facial furniture, use theirs to help them locate prey hiding in the soft sediment on the sea bed in the shallow waters in which they feed.
 Visibility may be low, but their whiskers can sense what they’re looking for.

 Common seals use theirs to augment or even replace their vision when hunting fish in open water.
 They’ve even been known to follow the exact path of other seals that have swum by minutes before them, using their whiskers to detect the faint trail of disturbance left behind in the water.